-You must go to ato.gov.au/instructions2015 to complete this question.
+You must go to ato.gov.au/instructions2016 to complete this question.

-- To work out your tax losses of earlier income years, go to ato.gov.au/instructions2015 and use the worksheets in question L1. - Write the relevant amounts at item L1.
+- Go to ato.gov.au/instructions2016 to work out your tax losses of earlier income years, and use the worksheets in question L1. - Write the relevant amounts at item L1.